open-telemetry/opentelemetry-swift/README.md

 Currently Tracing, metrics and Correlation Context and  API's and SDK are implemented, also OpenTracing shims, for compatibility with existing Opentracing code.

-Implemented a Jaeger Exporter and a simple stdout exporter for traces;
+Implemented a simple stdout, Jaeger, Zipkin  and OpenTelemetry collector for traces;

 Implemented a Prometheus exporter for metrics.

-**Still missing:** Zipkin exporter and OpenTelemetry collector exporter

 ## Examples